 Many agile teams are using Planning Poker or Sprint Poker to estimate the size of their product backlog items.
 Shifting to remote or hybrid work, your team might look for a solution to hold virtual Planning Poker sessions.
 Luckily there are a lot of solutions that provide that experience nowadays (the number of tools rose massively during the Covid pandemic).
-In this article, I will explain what the benefits of using a digital Planning Poker tool are and I will share my favorites with you.
+In this article, I will explain the benefits of using a digital Planning Poker tool and I will share my favorites with you.

 What is Planning Poker?

 Planning Poker is an agile estimating technique to reach a consensus about the size of a new product increment (for example, a new feature, service, story, etc.).
 It can be played in a dedicated session or is part of the Product Backlog Refinement.